 - Political Economy of Turkey’s Middle East Policy

-- Economic Policies of Major Powers towards Middle East
+- Economy Policies of Great Powers toward the Middle East

 - The Role of Middle East Countries in International Politics

-9- World War I and the Middle East
+9- Migration and Refugees in the Middle East

-- Economic Structure and Problems in the Middle East
+- Iranian Foreign Policy and the Crises in the Middle East